caching-tools/next-shared-cache/packages/cache-handler/README.md

 ### Next.js Routers support

 - Full support for Pages Router.
 - Almost full support for App Router.
-The only exception is the `revalidatePath` function.
+The only exceptions are the [`unstable_cache`](https://github.com/caching-tools/next-shared-cache/issues/391) and the [`revalidatePath`](https://github.com/caching-tools/next-shared-cache/issues/382) functions.

 ### The importance of shared cache in distributed environments